AnaZonia/moon_notes/Ana Did Science Today.md

 ---
 ## 09/04/2024

+### Meeting with Brian
+- Interesting parts of Chapter 2 - Looking into the effects of nutrient addition with Jorge

 [[PANGEA - PAN tropical investigation of bioGeochemistry and Ecological Adaptation]]

 ## 25/03/2024 : 07/04/2024 - Organizing and writing